 At Microsoft, security is always the top priority.
 This extends to IoT devices, where physical and digital security is a crucial selection criterion for GWS.
 Prior to installation, everything is network and hardware tested at a separate lab, verifying that devices meet Microsoft’s strict standards.

-Once introduced into a building, Microsoft keeps its IoT devices isolated to its own network, as part of its Zero Trust Networking strategy.
+Once introduced into a building, Microsoft keeps its IoT devices isolated to its own network as part of its Zero Trust Networking strategy.
 Network segmentation isolates potentially vulnerable IoT devices, keeping all of Microsoft safe.

 Rethinking how devices are onboarded

-Today, onboarding devices across campuses can be time consuming due to manual testing and supplier variability.
+Today, onboarding devices across campuses can be time-consuming due to manual testing and supplier variability.
 In the future, Microsoft Digital will be able to automate device onboarding to the DIP.

-Mass adoption of Azure IoT standards, including industry guidelines from the RealEstateCore, a consortium focused on technology features in real estate, will further transform IoT onboarding into plug-and-play.
+Mass adoption of Azure IoT standards, including industry guidelines from the RealEstateCore, a consortium focused on technology features in real estate, will further transform IoT onboarding.
 Once standardized integration is introduced, GWS will be able to install, scan, then onboard IoT devices with less effort.
 Telemetry will then flow seamlessly from the devices, and engineers will no longer have to spend time building intermittent gateways to light up employee experiences.